hey-mako/botkit-fb-quick-reply/readme.md

 Type: `string`<br>
 Default: `facebook_quick_reply`

 Override the default quick reply event name.
-For example, you can use `facebook_postback` if you feel have overlapping functionalities from the menu or quick replies.
+For example, you can use `facebook_postback` if you have overlapping functionalities from the menu or quick replies.

 ##### options.backwardsCompatibility
 Type: `boolean`<br>
 Default: `false`

-This will trigger both a `message_received` in the default behavior, and in the new `facebook_quick_reply` event.
-Thus activate this if you want backwards compability, but want to use the newer means of handling quick reply events.
+Triggers a `message_received` in the default behavior, and in the new `facebook_quick_reply` event.
+Thus activate this if you want backward compatibility, but want to use the newer means of handling quick reply events.

 ## License